Nyntex/Unreal-3D-Navigation-Grid/README.md

 ## End Note

-This project is not complete, as you might have seen I do not use latent actions like the standard unreal "move to" functions but instead just use event dispatchers to check when movement finished
+This project is not complete, as you might have seen I do not use latent actions like the standard unreal "move to" functions but instead just use event dispatchers to check when movement finished.

 ---